Form and Format of Deliverables

 - Design Document (updated)

-- Introduction (e.g., from website project description & overview and req. doc.)
+- Introduction (e.g., from course website project description and the overview/req doc.)

 - Relevance in the context of other work (search and document similar work)